Summary of Product Characteristics Updated 13-Apr-2018 | Church & Dwight UK Ltd

 As with all products containing topical steroids, the possibility of systemic absorption should be borne in mind.

-Prolonged or excessive use may produce systemic corticosteroid effects and use for periods longer than seven days is not recommended.
+Prolonged or excessive use may produce systemic corticosteroid effects.
 Do not use for more than 7 days unless under the direction of a doctor.

 Visual disturbance may be reported with systemic and topical corticosteroid use.
 If a patient presents with symptoms such as blurred vision or other visual disturbances, the patient should be considered for referral to an ophthalmologist for evaluation of possible causes which may include cataract, glaucoma or rare diseases such as central serous chorioretinopathy (CSCR) which have been reported after use of systemic and topical corticosteroids.